hummingbird-project/hummingbird-examples/auth-srp/README.md

 The authentication works by the client demonstrating to the server they know the password without sending the password.
 Furthermore the server then has to demonstrate to the client it knows enough about the password, to avoid phishing attacks.
 More can be found out about SRP [here](https://datatracker.ietf.org/doc/html/rfc2945).
 Wikipedia also have a detailed description of the method [here](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol).

-Because this example serves a couple of web pages, you will need to make sure you have set the working directory to the root folder of this example before running.
+Because this example serves a couple of web pages, you will need to make sure you have set the working directory to the root folder of the example before running.
 Also the example uses Fluent to store data in a database.
 The first time you run it you should include the command line argument `--migrate`.

 Once the application is running use your browser to visit `http://localhost:8080/index.html`.
 From here you will be able to create a new user.
 Once the user is created you will be redirected to a login page where you can then test the login process.
 The client side Javascript SRP code uses the library https://github.com/symeapp/srp-client.
 This library is licensed under the Mozilla Public License 2.0 license.